isomerpages/nparks-gardencityfund/_our-programmes/Existing Collaborations/Value Added Enhancements.md

 The estimated cost of expanding the Jacob Ballas Children's Garden is S$4.5 million.
 This is made possible by NParks and generous support of the Jacob Ballas Trust Fund.

-Visit Jacob Ballas Children's Garden website [here](https://www.nparks.gov.sg/sbg/our-gardens/bukit-timah-core/jacob-ballas-childrens-garden).
+Click [here](https://www.nparks.gov.sg/sbg/our-gardens/bukit-timah-core/jacob-ballas-childrens-garden) for more information on Jacob Ballas Children's Garden.

 ---
 # Mingxin Foundation Rambler's Ridge at Gallop Extension